barbagroup/petibm-recipes/singularity/README.md

 The present directory contains the Singularity recipes used to create Singularity images for PetIBM on [Singularity Hub](https://singularity-hub.org/) (in [this collection](https://singularity-hub.org/collections/3692)).

+## `0.5.3-gpu-openmpi-focal`

+Not added to the collection as Singularity Hub has been Archived.

 ## `0.5.2-gpu-openmpi-centos7`

 To pull the Singularity image from the collection: